Lunaliar/cheezjokes/README.md

 # Dad Joke Generator

 This is my Dad Joke Generator.
-I made it during a Colt Steele Udemy course on reacting.
+I made it during a Colt Steele Udemy course on react.
 It was my first time making a react app, and it is still one of my favorite things I've ever made.
 Once I got more comfortable with react, I refactored it from class to functional components.
 Warning!
 Use caution when sharing these jokes; they can be very "d[e]adly."